Apple shares rise on strong quarterly sales in run-up to CEO change

 "The key question will be deciding the perfect balance strategically between increasing prices and maintaining profitability or focusing on gaining share by not increasing prices," said Nabila Popal, a senior research director at IDC.

-"I think Apple will increase prices of the Pro and ProMax in upcoming fall launch, however even if they don't, with the super high-end iPhone fold coming up - which we expect to be well over $2200– will help balance some of the increased costs."
+"I think Apple will increase prices of the Pro and ProMax in upcoming fall launch, however even if they don't, with the super high-end iPhone fold coming up - which we expect to be well over US$2200 - will help balance some of the increased costs."

+At least 13 brokerages raised their price targets on Apple following the results.
+If gains hold, Apple is on track to add around US$143 billion in its market value of US$3.983 trillion.

 RESULTS BODE WELL FOR NEW CEO